shad0wshayd3/F4SE-dev/f4se_globals/README.md

 # F4SE Globals
-Utility code for use in multiple different plugins.
+Utility library for use in multiple different plugins.